Aadya178/UNICEF-Global-School-Dropouts/README.md

 ## Problem Statement
 🤔
 > UNICEF has collected the pupil dropout rate at different educational levels (primary, lower secondary and upper secondary) through various sources over the course of 10 years.
-> This dataset contains dropout rates based on several parameters (gender, living conditions and financial conditions) in different regions around the globe.
+> This dataset contains dropout rates at different educational levels based on several parameters (gender, living conditions and financial conditions) in different regions around the globe.
 > It finally mentions the total pupil dropout rate in these regions.
-> The issue is to understand the dropout rate trends globally.
+> The task is to analyze the dataset attributes and thus understand the dropout trends globally.

 ## Objective
 🎯